-Asthma Triggers.
-Cold temperatures, allergies, tobacco smoke, pet dander, dust mites and even exercise, are just a few of the things that could trigger an asthma attack.
-We will help you determine your triggers and how you can reduce or eliminate them.
+Cold temperatures, allergies, smoke, pet dander, dust mites and even exercise can be responsible for an asthma attack.
+Our specialists will help you determine your triggers and offer recommendations for how you can reduce or eliminate them.

-Peak Flow Meter.
-A peak flow meter is a portable hand-held device that is used to measure how well air moves out of your lungs.
-Measuring your peak flow using this meter is an important part of managing your asthma symptoms and preventing an asthma attack.
+Our specialists will teach you how to use a peak flow meter, which is a portable hand-held device that measures how well air moves in and out of your lungs.
+Measuring your peak flow is an important tool to help manage your asthma symptoms and prevent an asthma attack.

 In-Home Pediatric Asthma Intervention Program

-The In-Home Pediatric Asthma Intervention Program is a free program which uses home visits by an asthma nurse educator and a home environmental specialist, to help families identify asthma triggers (allergen & irritants), reduce contact with triggers and manage their child’s asthma symptoms.
+The In-Home Pediatric Asthma Intervention Program provides free home visits by an asthma nurse to help families identify asthma triggers such as allergens and irritants, reduce contact with triggers and manage their child’s asthma symptoms.

-The program is run by Asthma Intervention of the Rutland Region (AIRR), a partnership between Rutland Regional Medical Center, the State of Vermont, Rutland Area Visiting Nurse Association & Hospice and Rutland Regional Medical Center Auxiliary.
+The program is run by Asthma Interventions in the Rutland Region (AiRR) , which is a partnership among Rutland Regional Medical Center, the state of Vermont, Rutland Area Visiting Nurse Association & Hospice and Rutland Regional Medical Center Auxiliary.